Furnace/HVAC Replacement Cost in San Francisco (2026)

 Community❓Common Questions

-Yes, the Bay Area Air Quality Management District has mandated a phase-out of new gas furnace installations starting in 2027.
-In 2026, many San Francisco homeowners are proactively switching to electric heat pumps, which can cost between $14,000 and $22,000 before rebates.
+Yes, but 2026 is the final year for many.
+The Bay Area Air Quality Management District (BAAQMD) has mandated a phase-out of new gas furnace installations starting in 2027, leading many residents to switch to electric heat pumps now.

 📊Our Methodology